AhmedDev374/Amazon-Clone/README.md

        |          |             |           |           |
     (Static)  (API JWT)     (API CRUD)   (API)    (3rd-party)
 ```
-All services are built/run as Docker containers and communicate over an internal Docker network.
+All services are built/run as Docker containers and (optionally) deployed to Kubernetes, communicating over an internal network.

 ---